i0brendan0/pokeyttrium/README.md

     individuals who are set on changing the status quo.
 (Story Not Implemented)

     DUE TO LUCY'S SPRITE DATA NOT BEING IMPLEMENTED, IT IS NOT CURRENTLY POSSIBLE TO PLAY AS LUCY.

+    The region has no Pokemon Professor, but you'll meet a friendly face to start off your journey.

 ## Features